 Big Techs in the insurance market: how to use a User-Centrism strategy to address them?

-Have you ever heard of the term Big Tech?
-It refers to large global technology companies that have a real and growing influence on the marketplace and the lives of ordinary people.
+Have you ever heard of the term Big Techs?
+It refers to large global technology companies that have real and growing influence on the marketplace and the lives of ordinary people.

-We are talking about big players in the high-tech world that, to a greater or lesser extent, have been operating in sectors that they were not initially created for.
-One of the markets that is feeling the pressure of Big Techs is insurance.
+We are talking about big players in the high-tech world that, to a greater or lesser extent, have been operating in sectors for which they were not initially created.
+One of those industry that feel the pressure of Big Techs is insurance.

-In this article, in addition to considering and reflecting on who the Big Techs are and how they operate.
-We present a User-Centrism’s strategy that can be used as a powerful tactic to address them.
+In this article, in addition to helping you think about who Big Money is and what they do, let’s present User-Centrism’s strategy as a powerful tactic to address them.

 Are Big Techs, Fintechs and Insurtechs the same thing?

 The ” techization ” of the world is increasingly visible to all.
-From the simplest smartphone users to the big players in the market: no one can deny that the ever-growing world digital transformation is changing the way we live our lives.
+From the simplest smartphone users to the big players in the market: no one can deny that the digital transformation, increasing and continuous, is changing the way we live.

-Recently, financial companies have been paying attention to the so-called Fintechs, which are, briefly speaking, startups that provide financial services using modern technological software, applications, and other resources.
+Recently, financial companies have been paying attention to the so-called Fintechs, which are, briefly speaking, startups that provide financial services using modern technology software, applications and other resources.

-In the insurance market, the emergence of Insurtechs (insurance + technology) is a phenomenon similar to that of Fintechs.
+In the insurance industry, the emergence of Insurtechs (insurance + technology) is a phenomenon similar to that of Fintechs.

 Big Techs, in turn, are “the top technology companies, such as Google, Amazon, Facebook and Apple, which have excessive [marketing and social] influence” – according to the PC Magazine glossary.

-In Europe, the most powerful Big Techs are also known by the term GAFA, which is nothing more than an acronym for the companies previously mentioned.
+In Europe the most powerful Big Techs are also known by the term GAFA, which is nothing more than an acronym of the companies previously mentioned.
 When Microsoft is also included in the debate, the acronym GAFAM appears.

-But don’t confuse apples and oranges … I mean Fintechs / Insurtechs with Big Techs!
-What matters is that Big Techs have enormous capabilities to handle individual consumers and process large amounts of information; they have transformed purchases and payments and appear to be on the verge of a broader expansion in consumer finance.
-They also appear to be on the brink of moving into the insurance market, which will cause many a sleepless night for some of the industries big movers.
+So do not confuse apples and oranges … I mean Fintechs / Insurtechs with Big Techs!
+What matters is that Big Techs have enormous capabilities to handle individual consumers and process large amounts of information; they have transformed purchases and payments and appear to be on the verge of a broader expansion in consumer finance, as well as beginning to make the insurance industry spend some sleepless nights.

-Why are Big Techs making the Insurance Market lose their sleep?
+Why are Big Techs making the Insurance Industry lose their sleep?

-During 2018, Google and Amazon showed a renewed interest in insurance, which led to speculation about their future intentions within this market.
+During 2018, Google and Amazon showed a renewed interest in insurance and led to speculation about their intentions for this market in the future.

 Google has invested, albeit as a minority shareholder, in a major technology company for insurance agencies, Applied Systems.
-In return, the company offered access to its vast experience in areas such as artificial intelligence, machine learning, and digital marketing.
-Plus, there is much speculation that another giant of the technology industry is also keen to make a move in the sector:
+In return the company offered access to its vast experience in areas such as artificial intelligence, machine learning and digital marketing.
+Much has been reported that there is interest of the giant of technology in advancing more in this sector.

-Amazon has teamed up with two major companies in an ambitious venture to completely reinvent the health and insurance system in the United States.
-The company, chaired by Jeff Bezos, has also showed interest in creating an insurance comparison website in the UK.
+Amazon has teamed up with two major employers in an ambitious venture to completely reinvent the health and insurance system in the United States.
+The company, chaired by Jeff Bezos, also showed interest in creating an insurance comparison website in the UK.

 The Travelers Companies Inc. has also announced that it is joining Amazon in some US states to offer smart house kits, insurance quotes and risk management information at a digital store.